 As we've begun to cover already, nootropics can help support a range of cognitive tasks and functions.

 "Specific mechanisms of action of nootropic ingredients vary, and thus support different cognitive benefits," shares Emma Engler, M.S., mbg's nutrition research scientist.
-"For example, caffeine (arguably the most widely used nootropic) works on adenosine receptors supporting mental and physical energy, while citicoline (a potent neuronutrient) supports phospholipid synthesis and neuronal health."*
+"For example, caffeine (arguably the most widely used nootropic) works on adenosine receptors5 supporting mental and physical energy, while citicoline (a potent neuronutrient) supports phospholipid synthesis6 and neuronal health."*

 Let's review how nootropics deliver certain brain-health benefits—plus the specific nootropics to reach for if you're looking for a specific blast of brainpower.